dwhiffing/fury/content/aar/cf/cf3/cf3_aj/body.md

 Managua itself, but the two coastal airports are in reach.
 They know the northern one at Puerto Cabezos is well guarded, but the smaller one down south at Bluefields probably isn’t, and it’s only 125 miles away.
-Attack\!
+Attack!
 Diving down towards the waves, the four little planes push their twin turboprops up to a blistering 220 kts, and hurtle in, silk scarves freshly laundered for maximum effectiveness.

 Well, Bluefields has plenty of AAA, and MANPADS, and, can you believe it, a fully functional SA-6, and it all starts firing the moment the